rasmus-leseberg/security-labs/README.md

 ### SuiteCRM & SAST
 SuiteCRM is a Customer Relationship Management tool, which has the following dependencies: PHP, MYSQL, Apache Web Server. `SAST` (Static Application Security Testing) is a process that analyses a projects source code, dependencies, and related files for known security vulnerabilities.

-Other usful plugins installed are for example `Snyk`, an open source security platform for detecting vulnerabilities in the source code of an application.
+Other useful plugins installed are for example `Snyk`, an open source security platform for detecting vulnerabilities in the source code of an application.
 The plugin integration can be added in the pipeline with:

 ```jenkins
 stage ('Snyk Security'){